High School Profile

 The Austin Waldorf School, founded in 1980, is fully accredited by the Association of Waldorf Schools of North America (AWSNA) and the Independent Schools Association of the Southwest (ISAS).
-The school enrolls over 400 students from kindergarten through twelfth grade.
-The Austin Waldorf School is a non-profit educational institution, 501(c)3, that welcomes students of any religion, race, national or ethnic origin.
+The school enrolls over 380 students from kindergarten through twelfth grade as a non-profit 501(c)3 organization.
+We welcome students and families of any religion, race, sexual orientation, gender identity, national or ethnic origin.

 The faculty of the Austin Waldorf High School is committed to excellence in teaching and in the cultivation of a healthy social life in the school’s community.
-Faculty members have at least master’s degrees in their subject areas and are engaged in the wider educational issues of our time.
+Faculty members have at least Master’s degrees in their subject areas and are engaged in the wider educational issues of our time.
 The curriculum is uniform and rigorous.
-Students are expected to carry the full requirements in academics, arts, movement, community service and work experience.
-Currently there are 103 students, 11 full-time faculty members and 22 part-time specialty teachers
+Students are expected to carry the full requirements in academics, arts, movement, and community service and work experience.
+Currently there are 80 students, 11 full-time faculty members and 20 part-time specialty teachers.

-The Austin Waldorf School graduated its tenth senior class in 2010.
-Two-thirds of those students chose to enter four-year colleges immediately, with the remainder deferring enrollment to take a gap year of work, service learning or travel.
+The Austin Waldorf School graduated its fourteenth senior class in 2014.
+Seventy-five percent of those students chose to enter four-year colleges immediately, with the remaining deferring for a Gap Year of travel and work, taking time out to work or attending the local community college.
 Some colleges of recent matriculation are:

 AWS Diploma Requirements